Alireza-Sotoodeh/GA_Genetic_algorithm/GA_Report.md

 **master:** Phd.
 Ali Mahani

-**define:** a search heuristic that mimics the process of natural selection to find optimal or near-optimal solutions to optimization and search problems.
+**define:** a module which mimics the process of natural selection to find optimal or near-optimal solutions to optimization and search problems.

 -------------------